 Checkpoint 3 – Checkpoint 4 (100km only) 15.3km

 Bobbin Head to St Ives Showground

 Heading south through Bobbin Head picnic grounds, the trail crosses a suspension footbridge and mangrove boardwalk as it enters the challenging Gibberagong Track.
-After a few kilometres alongside Cockle Creek, a short but steep climb takes you up to the suburb of North Turramurra where a walk through the streets will take you back into the National Park through the toll gates.
-The trail then visits the historic Sphinx War Memorial on the way back down to Cowan Creek before climbing up to briefly touch suburbia on the way to the spectacular Ku-ring-gai Wildflower Gardens and, finally, St Ives Showground.
+After a few kilometres alongside Cockle Creek, a short but steep climb takes you up to the suburb of North Turramurra.
+After a short walk through the streets, the trail re-enters the national park to visit the historic Sphinx War Memorial before passing through St Ives Chase and entering the spectacular Ku-ring-gai Wildflower Gardens on the way to St Ives Showground.

 50km Start – Checkpoint 5 (50km only) 20.5km

 The lucky 50km Trailwalkers begin their journey at the picturesque Bobbin Head picnic grounds, where the trail immediately crosses a suspension footbridge and mangrove boardwalk as it enters the challenging Gibberagong Track.
 After a few kilometres alongside Cockle Creek, a short but steep climb takes you up to the suburb of North Turramurra.
 After a short walk through the streets, the trail re-enters the national park to visit the historic Sphinx War Memorial on the way down to Cowan Creek.
 After passing through St Ives Chase the 50km route breaks away from the 100km trail and heads towards Frenchs Forest Showground.

 Checkpoint 4 – Checkpoint 5 (100km only) 12.4km